-The flexibility of a partial sale to an ESOP provides business owners the ability to:
+The flexibility of a partial sale to an ESOP provides business owners the ability to do many things, including:

 - Sell a portion of the business

 Consider John, a 50-year-old business owner of an electrical distribution company.
 John started the business 15 years ago and has achieved fantastic growth, but personal goals have him contemplating exiting the business entirely at age 60 (10 years from now).
 However, the uncertainty around the timing of his personal plans and whether the M&A market will be strong at that time have him evaluating a partial liquidity strategy today.